 Veterans Advocacy Project

-The Veterans Advocacy Project (VAP) at the University of Denver Sturm College of Law pairs individual military veterans with teams of Colorado attorneys and Denver Law students.
+The Veterans Advocacy Project (VAP) at the University of Denver Sturm College of Law pairs individual military veterans with teams of Colorado attorneys and Denver Law students through externship opportunities with the Rocky Mountain Veterans Advocacy Project.
 These teams work primarily on VA disability benefit compensation cases at the regional level and up to the Court of Appeals for Veterans Claims in Washington D.C., and on discharge upgrade cases.
 The VAP provides an experiential learning atmosphere, allowing students to earn six credit hours through a combined externship and classroom learning environment.

 "My time with the Veterans Advocacy Project, and more recently with the Rocky Mountain Veterans Advocacy Project, has opened my eyes to the hardships many veterans face while trying to obtain legal representation and benefits.
 As a law student, I was looking for an opportunity to gain legal experience while providing meaningful services to those in need.
 Having the opportunity to work directly with veterans on such important matters that substantially impact their lives has been a truly rewarding experience."Marisa Deforest Denver Law, Class of 2022